Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

   cæsar saving the life of an image-builder was always rigged against the winner, who wouldn't've been saved otherwise; viragatim saves those who don't save themselves, as long as there's no delay ∵ that's just execution ∵ cæsar didn't want to reward them in any (in)conceivable way everybody celebrates cæsars' new clothes; for the social engineering,..
     /cæsar(ian; et tu, brute?)|tsar|czar|tzar|csar|../
-  relyable gam(e)-bling; roman helmets v pig badges v black belts every fight requires you to score 100%; physical evaluation, psychological evaluation, psychiatric evaluation, hsc(v equivalent; you have to have a brain that works, even iff i didn't get my tpc, nor could i pass the exam; i'm the exception, and maybe i'll learn iff i ever lose; i'm the exception, and maybe i'll spend more of the prize money on myself to make myself feel better about it #compo), lie detector(,) for shyam rules both players must agree to the shyam rules of combat (whatever you're willing to accept, and that's how you're paired; iff you aren't willing to dive into the deep end, you don't get into fight club unless you fight, and the fewer rules are more respected; the audience must be made aware of their role, iff they can be used as projectiles, shields, weaponised limbs,..); game of /life|death/ (some levels are more dangerous #roi) iff legal in that agreed jurisdiction, and groin, eye, spine,.. iff you say karate (for eg); you get more points for proper stance, proper blocks, full katas,.. quickies are worth more; can't have them killing brain cells to encourage neurodegenerative diseases, and the like, like in the ground & pound
+     hangman on a blackboard is lynchman, where aave(cæsar) jive is the glossary; now it's a uram ihsayabok!!! :D relyable gam(e)-bling; roman helmets v pig badges v black belts every fight requires you to score 100%; physical evaluation, psychological evaluation, psychiatric evaluation, hsc(v equivalent; you have to have a brain that works, even iff i didn't get my tpc, nor could i pass the exam; i'm the exception, and maybe i'll learn iff i ever lose; i'm the exception, and maybe i'll spend more of the prize money on myself to make myself feel better about it #compo), lie detector(,) for shyam rules (including corruption$) both players must agree to the shyam rules of combat (whatever you're willing to accept, and that's how you're paired; iff you aren't willing to dive into the deep end, you don't get into fight club unless you fight, and the fewer rules are more respected; the audience must be made aware of their role, iff they can be used as projectiles, shields, weaponised limbs,..); game of /life|death/ (some levels are more dangerous #roi) iff legal in that agreed jurisdiction, and groin, eye, spine,.. iff you say karate (for eg); you get more points for proper stance, proper blocks, full katas,.. quickies are worth more; can't have them killing brain cells to encourage neurodegenerative diseases, and the like, like in the ground & pound